NON-PREFERENTIAL CERTIFICATE OF ORIGIN OF THE EUROPEAN UNION

 The Chamber of Commerce has the right not to issue a Certificate of Origin, if the Chamber of Commerce states that the evidence of origin is insufficient.
 The issuing Chamber of Commerce always holds the right to check and verify the documents and their validity.
 A member of the Chamber of Commerce may, if necessary, inspect the goods that are on the CO application.

-The authenticity of the Certificates of Origin, issued from 1st January 2019 onwards, can be checked through the ICC Verification website.
+The authenticity of the Certificates of Origin can be checked through the ICC Verification website.

 CERTIFICATE OF ORIGIN, APPLYING, ISSUING, VALIDITY AND RETENTION TIME

 The Certificate of Origin issued by the Chamber of Commerce has a definite structure.
 The Certificate of Origin consists of a tawny original with pattern printing (wavy background pattern) and a white copy without a pattern.